byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 **Fermentation is a porthole to the most intimate relationships between Wo-Man, microbe and Mother Earth.
 A tangible way of interacting with the larger web of life, a way to cultivate and reclaim a relationship with Nature, Gaia.**

 **An archaic revival, food preservation with Gaia, food that almost makes itself.
-Transforming simple raw vegetables like cabbage into *functional food medicine* that does not require a Modern Kitchen nor Fire (electricity).**
+Biological Enrichment; Transforming simple raw vegetables like cabbage into *functional food medicine* that does not require a Modern Kitchen nor Fire (electricity).**

 #### Cultivate cultures that heal.